 Many families want to find a way to volunteer together.
 After all, volunteering with your family is a great way to help others and model giving back to the community.
-But it can seem daunting, but fortunately, Portland is a great place to get involved.
+Volunteering with kids can seem daunting, but fortunately, Portland is a great place to get involved.
 Below you’ll find some opportunities for giving back in Portland.

 - Store to Door (All ages): Grocery shop for seniors and people with disabilities who are homebound.
 Think of it as a fun in-store scavenger hunt for a great cause.

-Latest posts by Ali Wilkinson (see all)
+Latest posts by PDX Parent Staff (see all)

 - Portland-Area Earth Day Events - March 24, 2023